mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 Maximum distance network: each node is connected to all other nodes at a distance closer than or equal to a threshold value.
 In order define a maximum distance network we simply need to define a threshold distance and define all nodes greater than that distance as unconnected and nodes within that distance as connected.
 This can be done in base R using the dist function we used above.

 Since the coordinates we are using here are in decimal degrees we need to calculate distances based on "great circles" across the globe rather than Euclidean distances on a projected plane.
-There is a function called "distm" in the "geosphere" package that allows us to do this.
-If you are working with projected data, you can simply use the "dist" function in the place of "distm" like the example below.
+There is a function called `distm` in the `geosphere` package that allows us to do this.
+If you are working with projected data, you can simply use the `dist` function in the place of `distm` like the example below.

 Next, in order to define a minimum distance network we simply binarize this matrix.
-We can do this using the "event2dichot" function within the statnet package and easily create an R network objects.
+We can do this using the `event2dichot` function within the `statnet` package and easily create an R network objects.
 Let's try it out with the Roman Road data for thresholds of 100,000 and 250,000 meters.

 ```r